SB-koperkowypiesek/Bidirectional-DSHOT-and-RPM-Filter/README.md

 Theoretically code is correct for all DShot modes (300 600 1200).
 However, it was tested with [BlueJey](https://github.com/mathiasvr/bluejay) ESC software which handle maximally DShot600.

 For BDShot bitbanging (manually changing GPIOs values) was implemented.
 There are two options of bitbanging.
-Tests are required to decide which is more reliable.
+More tests are required to decide which is more reliable.

 Version 1: